Nishanth009/SynthData/cGAN/readme.md

-Implementation of conditional GAN
+Implementation of conditional GAN<br>
-Dataset used is MNIST digits
+Dataset used is MNIST digits<br>
-GAN is trained to generate images based on input conditon (here it is class)
+GAN is trained to generate images based on input condition (here it is class)